 - Ditch the fleece vest, and opt for something more grown-up, like this Bobby Axelrod-inspired Tom Ford cashmere sweater ($999).
 Why people wear wool when they know cashmere exists is beyond me.

 - Burn your khakis, and office permitting, wear jeans instead.
 These Mott & Bow ($118) jeans are incredibly soft and uniquely comfortable.
 And the relatively new fashion startup has a really cool, entrepreneurial backstory.
-After thirty years as a family business supplying denim to the most prestigious labels, the youngest generation started an online brand from scratch — delivering the same premium quality, with a younger look, at a fair price.

 - If you’re wearing a blazer, make sure it doesn’t look like a suit jacket.
 Try a one-button, peaked-lapel, which looks great in the office, or out at night.

 - Save the country club logo golf shirts for the weekend.
 No one likes to see dudes with dad bods invariably miming golf swings in the office.